 Associate Professor, Infrastructure Engineering, University of Melbourne

-His contributions on digital infrastructure engineering solutions are the results of his working experience from high impact international educational institutions and professional bodies including The United Nations Environment Programme (UNEP), a leading global authority on the environment.
+His contributions on digital infrastructure engineering solutions are the results of his working experience from high impact educational institutions and professional bodies including The United Nations Environment Programme (UNEP), a leading global authority on the environment.
 His research collaboration on Earth Observation, geospatial engineering, and spatial analysis extend to the prominent UK/European universities (including the University of Cambridge; CNRS, France; University of Salzburg; University of Twente).
-He currently serves to the global remote sensing community as an Associate Editor of IEEE Transactions on Geoscience and Remote Sensing (TGRS) journal, an editor of the Journal of Spatial Science (Taylor & Francis), and Remote Sensing (MDPI), and reviews the scientific journals for IEEE, Springer, and Elsevier.
+He currently serves to the global remote sensing community as an Associate Editor of IEEE Transactions on Geoscience and Remote Sensing (TGRS) journal, an editor of the Journal of Spatial Science (Taylor & Francis), and Remote Sensing (MDPI) and a reviewer of the scientific journals for IEEE, Springer, and Elsevier.